 One sight or sound from this creature turns you to stone, whitens your hair, ages you, leaves you paralyzed, blind, obsessed, insane, suicidal, or dead.
 Your eyeballs burst into flame, your eye color changes, or some other change to pupil or iris.
 Whatever the Brown Note effect is, it must be automatic, not a spell, device, or voluntary power.
-But a character with this affliction can eventually learn to minimize the damage.
-This trope is Older Than Feudalism, since it appears in the Classical Mythology of the Greeks and Romans, and also The Bible.
+This trope is Older Than Feudalism, since it appears in the Classical Mythology (example: Enthralling Siren) of the Greeks and Romans, and also The Bible (example: Angelic Abomination).

 - Rogue: Before she learned to control it, touching her skin would cause loss of memories, life, or decreased mutant powers.
 A non-mutant boy named Cody was put in a permanent coma after their first kiss.

 - Bird Box: Civilization collapses due to the arrival of entities whose appearance causes suicidal insanity in whoever views them, driving anyone who so much as catches a glimpse of them to single-mindedly try to kill themselves.
-The exception to this is a small amount of people who instead develop an almost religious obsession with the entities, becoming driven to try and force everyone else to look at them.
+The exception to this is a small amount of people (apparently the ones who were crazy before the event) who instead develop an almost religious obsession with the entities, becoming driven to try and force everyone else to look at them.
 That the trigger is the creatures' appearance is emphasized by physical changes in the victims' irises and pupils.

 - Constantine: When John Constantine tries to exorcise a demon from a little girl he tells his helpers not to look.
 One of the helpers does and his hair instantly turns white, apparently due to the sight of the demons.